kc101010/kc101010/README.md

 🦀 Software Engineer.
 Honours thesis focused on using Rust to write Linux device drivers.

-🤖 Experienced in Device Driver, Embedded, Desktop and Secure Software between C++, C and Rust.
+🤖 Mostly experienced in Device Drivers and Embedded systems.
+With some work in Desktop and Secure Software.

 <u><b>My main skills and tools;</u></b>